The RIT Master Plan

 now’s the time to continue your education and apply for an RIT master’s degree.

 Master’s degrees advance your career, increase your earning potential, and make you a competitive candidate for top-tier positions.
 And now is the perfect time to apply.
-The RIT Master Plan is an opportunity for you to pursue a master’s degree and receive a scholarship covering a minimum 40% of your graduate tuition.
+The RIT Master Plan is an opportunity for you to pursue a master’s degree and receive a scholarship covering 40% of your graduate tuition.

 With outstanding credentials from RIT, you’re on to the next big thing.